anjakammer/anya/helmsman-config/README.md

 ## Content of this directory
 This directory contains all value files, which are getting passed for the anya installation.
 The setup.toml file is referencing these files with the `valuesFile` option, to configure the helm deployments with custom values.

-Please remove the `template` keyword from the file name for matching the required name.
+Please copy the files from the `template` directory here and remove the `template` keyword from the file name for matching the required name.

 ## Secure your configurations
 Naturally, your custom configurations are vulnerabilities and need to be stored securely.